SuperQubit/hass-blueriiot/README.md

 ### MQTTTLS: true/false
 Setting this option to true will force the MQTT client to attempt a TLS connection to the MQTT broker.

+### PoolIndex: int
+Index of the swimming pool to poll when your account contains more than one.